Distribution of postcritically finite polynomials II: Speed of convergence: Introduction

 As the bifurcation locus of the moduli space $\mathcal{P}_d$ is a complicated fractal set, a natural approach is to study it on some dynamical slices.
 In particular, one can study the maps having a superattracting orbit of fixed period $n$.
 The study of such a set is difficult and involves naturally arithmetic, combinatorics, topology and complex analysis (see e.g. \cite{MilnorCubic}).
 Furthermore, to understand the global geography of the moduli space $\mathcal{P}_d$, it is useful to approximate the bifurcation current (resp. the bifurcation measure) by dynamically defined hypersurfaces (resp. finite sets).
 Following the topological description of the bifurcation locus given by~\cite{MSS}, one can try to approximate the bifurcation currents by different types of phenomena: existence of critical orbit relations or periodic cycles of given nature.

 ~

 Let us focus first on the simplest case of the unicritical family, i.e. the family defined by $p_c(z):=z^d+c$, $c\in\C$.
 Consider the set $\Per(n):=\{c\in\C \, ; \ p_c^n(0)=0\}$ of parameters that admit a superattractive periodic point of period dividing $n$.
 Recall that the \emph{Multibrot set} $\Mand_d$ is defined by $\Mand_d:=\{c\in\C \, ; \ \J_c \text{ is connected}\}$.
+Beware that $\Mand_d$ is a non-polar connected compact set.
 Finally, let $\mu_{\Mand_d}$ be the harmonic measure of $\Mand_d$.
 Then, the first result in this direction goes back to Levin~\cite{Levin1}.
 In the quadratic family ($d=2$), he proved that the measure equidistributed on the set $\Per(n)$ converges to the harmonic measure of the Mandelbrot set, as $n\to\infty$.
 Favre and Rivera-Letelier~\cite{FRL} gave a \emph{quantitative} version of Levin's in the unicritical family, using arithmetic methods.
 Namely, they proved that there exists $C>0$ such that for any $n\geq1$ and $\varphi\in\mathcal{C}^1_c(\C)$: